rizangg/RZGX-Rover-Controller/docs/ROADMAP.md

 - Showing distance only is safer and more honest than showing a misleading arrow.

 ## Immediate Next Patch Candidates

+### WiFi Safety Gate

+Add stricter WiFi behavior so configuration is only available in a safe state.

+Proposed behavior:

+- WiFi AP may become active only after 60 seconds from a fresh reboot.
+- WiFi AP may become active only while arming is OFF.
+- If no device connects, WiFi should turn itself off after 60 seconds.
+- If arming turns ON while WiFi is active but no client is connected, WiFi should turn off immediately.
+- If a device is already connected to WiFi and arming turns ON, the vehicle should not be allowed to drive.
+- In that blocked state, show a blinking OSD warning: `WIFI STILL CONNECTED`.
+- The user must disconnect WiFi and repeat the arming sequence before ESC output is allowed.
+- In the configurator, show the arming channel in red when arming is active during a WiFi session, and require explicit safety consent before any ESC test output.
+- Consider adding a manual `Disconnect WiFi` button in the configurator.

+Rationale:

+- Field configuration should happen while the vehicle is stationary.
+- A saved phone WiFi profile could reconnect unintentionally.
+- ESC testing from the configurator should be treated as a deliberate bench/configuration mode, not normal driving mode.

+### Drive Stats Time Format

+Improve post-drive stats formatting:

+- Show drive time in minutes and seconds, not minutes only.
+- Example: `10 MINUTES 23 SECONDS`.

 ### Post-Drive Statistics